amirchohan/revolut/README.md

 - Unit tests using TDD.

 ## Starting the applicaiton
-1. Clone the repo and run the following command:
+1. Clone the repo and run the following command: `mvn package -Dmaven.test.skip=true`

-2. This will create a single fat jar which can be executed:
+2. This will create a single fat jar which can be executed: `java -jar target/revolut-1.0-SNAPSHOT-jar-with-dependencies.jar`

 ## Using the REST API
 ### Accounts